Sonali2824/CM50270-Reinforcement-Learning-Group-Project---Group-10/README.md

 2. PPO Actor-Critic Network: ppo_network.py
 3. The parameter "logs_dir" has to be changed to a new logging folder for every training process.
 4. The actor-critic models and the logging information is saved by the training code under the folder specified by the "logs_dir".
-5. In both eval_a2c.py and eval_ppo.py the "weights_dir" variable is assigned the model which has to be tested.
+5. In both eval_a2c.py and eval_ppo.py the "weights_dir" variable is assigned the path of the model which has to be tested.

 ## 📖 Arguments and Hyperparameters
 Arguments and hyperparameters are passed to both the PPO and A2C agent using the dictionary "hyperparameters" found in their respective main functions.